cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Major changes in the project structure to follow the best practices.
 - This will make the code more readable for other contributors.
 - This will have a big impact for those who use this mod's API, but most likely on the namespaces.
 Check the documentation for correction references.

-**2.2.6**
-- Fix a bug where the Laser Drone would bug out if it has Options and the Options cannot target the enemy.
-- Integrate Queue Processors from ChensHelpers.
-- Fix a bug where the drones made repurchase-able by the mod would not have their costs scaled.
-- Refactored the FireForAllOptions API.
-Check the documentation for the change.

-**2.2.5**
-- Implement a custom Death State where mod creators can also inherit to easily define the death behavior of the custom drone.
-- The main use for the custom Death State is to be able to spawn the drone's respective interactable upon death.
-- Integrate the render infos builder from ChensHelpers.
-- Add more configs about the spawn settings of the custom drones.

-**2.2.4**
-- Integrate SoundPlayer from ChensHelpers for testing sounds.
-Only available for developers.
-- Improve DroneCatalog's implementation so that every Drone instance will have concurrent phases of setup.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*